-- 27.1.1 The Company has entered into a logistics and distribution services agreement with a related company whereby the Company was obliged to pay for the service fee on a basis and at a rate as stipulated in the agreement.
-The term of agreement is 1 year and shall be renewal for another year each time, unless cancelled by either party. - 27.1.2 The Company has entered into several operating lease contracts and service contracts in respect of the lease of office building, warehouse and branch areas.
-The terms of the agreements are generally between 1 and 21 years.
+- 30.1.1 The Company has entered into a logistics and distribution services agreement with a related company whereby the Company was obliged to pay for the service fee on a basis and at a rate as stipulated in the agreement.
+The term of agreement is 1 year and shall be renewal for another year each time, unless cancelled by either party. - 30.1.2 The Company has entered into several contracts in respect of lease of the low value assets and service agreement in respect of the warehouse and branch areas.
+The terms of the agreements are generally between 1 and 5 years.

-As at 31 December 2019, the Company has future minimum lease payments required under these non-cancellable operating lease contracts and service contracts as follows.
+As at 31 December 2020, the Company has future minimum payments as follows.

 (Unit: Million Baht)

-2019 2018
+2020 2019

 Payable within:

-Less than 1 year 58.4 57.2
+Less than 1 year 17.6 17.3

-In over 1 and up to 5 years 39.4 54.4
+In over 1 and up to 5 years 12.2 9.9

-In over 5 years 4.1 2.0

-27.2 Guarantees
+30.2 Guarantees

-As at 31 December 2019, there were outstanding bank guarantees of approximately Baht 46.7 million (2018: Baht 36.5 million) issued by bank on behalf of the Company in respect of the purchase of goods and services as required in the ordinary course of business of the Company.
+As at 31 December 2020, there were outstanding bank guarantees of approximately Baht 87.2 million (2019: Baht 46.7 million) issued by bank on behalf of the Company in respect of the purchase of goods and services as required in the ordinary course of business of the Company.

-28. Financial instruments
+31. Financial instruments

-28.1 Financial risk management
+31.1 Financial risk management objectives and policies

-The Company's financial instruments, as defined under Thai Accounting Standard No.107 "Financial Instruments: Disclosure and Presentations", principally comprise cash and cash equivalents, current investments, trade and other receivables, other long-term investments and trade and other payables.
+The Company's financial instruments principally comprise cash and cash equivalents, trade and other receivables, short-term loans from financial institution and trade and other payables.
 The financial risks associated with these financial instruments and how they are managed is described below.